damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 The main difference is that now we can't hear from everyone each day, so we have people grouped to speak on a specific day.
-Then they talk about something they did recently, or they are planning to do.
+Then each person talks about something they did recently, or they are planning to do.
 No one expects you to be "interesting" though.
 Whether you baked a cake or watched a movie, it's been an easy way to get to know people across the company.